dice-group/literal-embeddings/README.md

 - If set to `True`, both the Knowledge Graph Embedding (KGE) model and the Literal Embedding model are trained together in a combined manner.
 If set to `False` (default), only the KGE model is trained.

 ### `--pretrained_kge`
 If pretrained_kge is set to true, provide a valid path to a folder that contains a pre-trained KGE model.
-This will bypass all the combined training procedures abd only run an instance of LiteralEmbedding model.
+This will bypass all the combined training procedures and only run an instance of LiteralEmbedding model.

 ### Usage